Are you looking for a writer, collaborator, or communications professional?

 About me

 Michele Christle is a writer whose work focuses on culture, ecology, and place.
 She grew up in Wolfeboro, New Hampshire and studied sociology and anthropology at Lewis & Clark College.
 After serving in the Peace Corps in Cameroon as an agroforestry volunteer, Michele earned an MFA in Creative Writing from UMass Amherst.
 Her writing has appeared in The Kenyon Review, Eater, Insider, Down East, and Cultural Survival Quarterly.
 Michele has 20 years’ experience working in communications, oral history, education, and journalism.
-In recent years, she’s worked with Maine Sea Grant, Maine Audubon, Out in the Open, and as a producer/facilitator for StoryCorps’ One Small Step program through WERU Community Radio.
-Currently, Michele works with Torchlight Media and Atlantic Black Box’s Walk for Historical and Ecological Recovery and serves on the the Maine Community Foundation’s Waldo County Committee.
+In recent years, she’s worked with Maine Sea Grant, Maine Audubon, Out in the Open, Atlantic Black Box’s Walk for Historical and Ecological Recovery (WHERE), and StoryCorps’ One Small Step program through WERU Community Radio.
+Currently, Michele works with Torchlight Media and serves on the the Maine Community Foundation’s Waldo County Committee.
 The recipient of a Bodwell Fellowship, a LEF/CIFF Fellowship, and residencies at Hewnoaks and Shannaghe, Michele is working on a longform writing project and documentary (with filmmaker Eli Kao) about eels.
 Michele lives on a river in unceded Penobscot homelands also known as midcoast Maine.

 Christle is pronounced “crystal.”